Finture/Flowee-BPMS/engine-rest/engine-rest/README.md

 For a test case that tests the implementation of a JAX-RS resource, do the following:

-* Subclass `org.camunda.bpm.engine.rest.AbstractRestServiceTest`
+* Subclass `com.finture.bpm.engine.rest.AbstractRestServiceTest`
-* Declare an instance of `org.camunda.bpm.engine.rest.util.container.TestContainerRule` as a JUnit `@ClassRule`
+* Declare an instance of `com.finture.bpm.engine.rest.util.container.TestContainerRule` as a JUnit `@ClassRule`